-The governing body is responsible for the conduct of the college, and must promote high standards of educational achievement.
+The Trustees are responsible for the conduct of the college, and must promote high standards of educational achievement.
 It is the college’s accountable body and as such provides a strategic view of the college by establishing a vision and setting the purpose and aims of the college within an agreed policy framework.
 It appoints and performance manages the Principal, agreeing the College Improvement Plan which includes setting statutory targets with supporting budgets and staffing structures.

 As an Academy Trust the key responsibilities are to: